kannans89/RustRepo/19_Enums/19_Enums.md

 ## Match with Option

-The `is_even` function which returns Option type can be implemented with matched statement as shown below
+The example of `is_even` function which returns Option type can also be implemented with match statement as shown below-

 ```rust
 fn main() {